 Students may be allowed two (2) days to attend interviews.
 Interviews occur during late spring or summer of the second year prior to graduation.
-Attending interviews requires prior approval from Program faculty and the Clinical Coordinator.
+Attending interviews requires prior approval from the Program Director and the Clinical Coordinator.

 Leave of Absence